calculuswhiz/xilinx-6502/README.md

 https://youtu.be/b58XqSxVEMs
 ![And a picture](pictures/finalResult.jpg)

-The output shows the run of this program:
+The output shows the (slightly incorrect) run of this program:
 ```
 ADC #$01
 JMP $0000